kun-codes/Uniproxy/README.md

 - **Bypassing Domains:** Uniproxy can be used to set bypass domains which don't go through the system-wide proxy.
 - **Environment Variables:** Uniproxy can also set environment variables for the proxy.

-> [!IMPORTANT]
-> Uniproxy doesn't provide a proxy server.
-It only sets the system-wide proxy settings.

 ## Installation